 Apply for Public Service Loan Forgiveness (PSLF) where it is for borrowers with federal student loan where you need to be enrolled into a federal repayment plan who need to be employed full time in a qualifying state under a federal or local public service job Or under the 501(c)(3) non-profit jobs who need to make 120 eligible on-time qualifying payments.

-Teachers student loan forgiveness is for teachers who serve full time for 5 continues years of experience in an elementary or secondary school education service agency.
-You can also get listed into income-driven repayment plans and get student loan forgiveness for your federal student loans also this type of loans forgiveness might result in paying of taxes for the forgiven amount.
+Teachers student loan forgiveness is for teachers who serve full time for 5 continuous years of experience in an elementary or secondary school education service agency.
+You can also get listed into income-driven repayment plans and get student loan forgiveness for your federal student loans also this type of loan forgiveness might result in paying of taxes for the forgiven amount.

 Interest Deduction on student loan

 The interest on the student loan can be deducted on federal income taxes.
 The deduction of interest rate can be done up to $2,500 per year.
 The tax deduction can able to lower the total income tax bill and deduction can be taken on based on the standard deduction or into the federal income tax return.
 The focus on the amount of interest is needed as it needs to be paid its not your student loan payments